In the ever-evolving world of AI and writing, there's a plethora of tools claiming to make our lives easier.

 What is Sudowrite?

 Sudowrite is primarily an AI writing and editing software.
 And this alone is nothing big.
-There are tons of AI tools out there, but this is one of the only ones that is specifically geared for fiction authors.
+There are tons of AI tools out there, but this is one of the few that is specifically geared for fiction authors.

-Sudowrite has various features, from Story Engine which helps you write the novel, to a bunch of brainstorming features, and a lot of other tools that let you edit the manuscript as you go.
+Sudowrite has various features, from the Story Bible which helps you catalogue all of the elements of your novel (and stores them in a way in which the AI can access the data when it writes), to a bunch of brainstorming features, and a lot of other tools that let you edit the manuscript as you go.

 In fact, it's kind of packed with features.